system's Thinking Opportunities for Leadership Innovation

 The first completed example depicts the journey map for ordering airline tickets.

-When reviewing this map focus on the symptoms attached to each step and think about what innovation opportunities exist to resolve that symptom?
+When reviewing this map, focus on the symptoms attached to each step.
+Think about what innovation opportunities exist to resolve that symptom?

 Example 2: Applying for Government Benefits